Spring 2019 Semester PAYMENT INSTRUCTIONS:

 Title IV Authorization

 These loans will not appear as a credit on the bill until the student has signed the appropriate Loan promissory note with Financial Aid.
 This promissory note is not the same as the Notice of Financial Aid or the promissory notes you may sign for Federal Stafford, Federal PLUS, or Tuition Management Systems (TMS).
-Perkins and Barnard Institutional Loan promissory notes are available from Financial Aid.
+Barnard Institutional Loan promissory notes are available from the Financial Aid Office if the loan has been awarded.

 TAP (New York State residents only)